DeanB27/BigDataGuys/docs/HW4-TaskManagement.md

-##Task 1: Create a working recommendation system upon the user providing a link to their playlist
+##Task 1: Create a working recommendation system upon the user providing a link to their playlist\n
 *put images here